A Survey of Reinforcement Learning For Economics: RLHF and AI Alignment

 Figure~\ref{fig:preference_horizon} reports the segment length ablation at $K = 2{,}000$.
 At $L = 1$, both methods perform poorly because single-step comparisons carry minimal information about long-run value.
 The neural network recovers rapidly (by $L = 3$) because the reward model aggregates per-transition estimates over longer segments and value iteration propagates them through the full transition structure; DPO improves monotonically but plateaus at its $\sim$95\% ceiling, as it must learn the policy directly from trajectory comparisons without access to the transition model.

-Two-stage RLHF separates preference estimation (a static econometric problem) from dynamic programming (which exploits the known transition model); DPO conflates the two and forfeits the transition structure that structural modelers typically have access to.\footnote{This advantage is specific to settings where the transition model is known or estimable; in domains without a tractable transition model, DPO's single-stage approach avoids compounding errors from reward model estimation.}
+Two-stage RLHF separates preference estimation (a static econometric problem) from dynamic programming (which exploits the known transition model); DPO conflates the two and forfeits the transition structure that structural modelers typically have access to.\footnote{This advantage is specific to settings where the transition model is known or estimable; in domains without a tractable transition model, DPO's single-stage approach avoids compounding errors from reward model estimation.} The DPO plateau in the job-search study is the computational version of the identification point above.
+More comparisons tighten the empirical binary choice model on the support of observed trajectories, but they do not reveal counterfactual value in poorly covered states, nor do they identify a welfare object independent of the aggregation rule used to construct the labels.